Improving vaccine and immunization management: ImmReg, the Digital Immunization Registry

 Prior to implementation of ImmReg, many frontline workers in Ben Tre’s CHCs had never used computers.
 Robust training and peer support have been critical to ensure success.
 PATH is supporting “Training of Trainers” workshops for personnel at regional, provincial, and district levels to ensure that technical support and training capacity are embedded within existing local health authorities.

-After the success in Ben Tre Province, preparations are now underway for scaling up ImmReg nationwide.
+After the success in Ben Tre Province, preparations are now underway for scaling up ImmReg nationwide, as part of the government-led National Immunization Information System.
 National-, regional-, and provincial-level trainers are currently being trained on implementing the system in their localities, ready to begin rolling out the system in the first half of 2017.

 For more information about ImmReg, contact Dr. Nguyen Tuyet Nga, Vietnam Program Team Leader, at email@example.com.